nickbrandt/GitLab/doc/administration/database_load_balancing.md

 When the list of hosts is updated, it might take a while for the old connections to be terminated.
 The `disconnect_timeout` setting can be used to enforce an upper limit on the time it will take to terminate all old database connections.

+Some nameservers (like [Consul][consul-udp]) can return a truncated list of hosts when queried over UDP.
+To overcome this issue, you can use TCP for querying by setting `use_tcp` to `true`.

 ### Forking